The impact of projection effects on cluster observables: stacked lensing and projected clustering: Quantifying the impact of projection effects

 Where are the two-halo boosts in lensing and clustering coming from?
 At first sight, our results seem comparable to some degree with the results in \citet{Osato_etal2018}, which studied the dependence of halo surface mass density profiles on the orientation of halo shapes.
 They showed that halos with their major axes aligned with the line-of-sight exhibit boosted lensing profiles; for cluster-scale halos, the shape orientation dependence induced boosts up to 25\% in the lensing signals, on both one- and two-halo regimes.
 However, our default mock galaxy catalog \textit{does not include} any information on the shapes of individual clusters or their host halos, as we populate galaxies in halos following a spherically symmetric NFW profile around the true halo center.
 This implies that our cluster finder algorithm has no explicit knowledge of halo shapes or their orientations, and consequently that there is no direct causal link between the boosts that we find above and the effect of shape orientations discussed in \citet{Osato_etal2018}.

-We can, however, postulate a common underlying cause for both results.
-Projection effects can cause cluster finders to preferentially select clusters embedded within filaments aligned with the line-of-sight, as multiple halos and their member galaxies within the filament will be projected together along the line-of-sight and contribute to a high concentration of galaxies in the projected 2D plane.
-This selection bias, if it does exist, implies that identified clusters will have their lensing and clustering signals modified by the presence of the filament and associated correlated large-scale structure \citep[also see][for the similar discussion]{Cohn:2007,Okumuraetal:17}.
+We can, however, postulate a common underlying cause for both results. \yp{Projection effects can cause cluster finders to preferentially select clusters embedded within filaments that are aligned with the line-of-sight; multiple halos and their member galaxies within a filament will be projected together along the line-of-sight, which then contributes to a high concentration of galaxies in the projected 2D plane that cluster finders look for.} This selection bias, if it does exist, implies that identified clusters will have their lensing and clustering signals modified by the presence of the filament and associated correlated large-scale structure \citep[also see][for the similar discussion]{Cohn:2007,Okumuraetal:17}.
 In addition, as halo shape orientations are correlated with the surrounding matter distribution, we expect halos with their major axes aligned with the line-of-sight to have higher chances of being embedded within aligned filaments, which would give rise to boosted lensing and clustering signals similar to Fig.~\ref{fig:lensing1}.
 In other words, our results and results from \citet{Osato_etal2018} can both be explained by considering the impact of anisotropic matter distributions around halos, in our case manifesting through a preferential selection of clusters in aligned filaments by our cluster finder.

 To further investigate this hypothesis, we test the anisotropic nature of the observed boosts.
 In Fig.~\ref{fig:orientation} we compare the lensing and clustering signals from the observed sample with two different line-of-sight directions.
 For this comparison, we make a new set of measurements for cluster lensing and cluster clustering; we use the exact same sample of observed clusters, but we now use the $x$-axis of the simulation box as the line-of-sight direction or the projection axis for making measurements, as opposed to our fiducial choice of the $z$-axis as the line-of-sight direction.
 Recall that the 2D observables, i.e. $\Delta\!\Sigma$ and $w_{\rm p}$, are sensitive to Fourier modes in the two-dimensional plane perpendicular to the projection direction.
 Thus, the $x$-projected measurements study modes in the $yz$ plane, while the fiducial $z$-projected measurements correspond to the modes in the $xy$ plane.